anupn18/readme_lifesight/docs/PLATFORM/analyze/dashboards/intro-to-visualizations.md

 GeoJSON data must also have "coordinates" nested within a "geometry" key in order to be plotted.
 In GeoJSON and our geography type, the coordinate order is always longitude, latitude.

-Examples &#x20;
+Examples\
-For example, given the following GeoJSON data:
+For example, given the following GeoJSON data:\
 \{ "geometry": \{"coordinates": \[-94.042964, 33.019219] } }

 Below is a non-working example, even though it is valid GeoJSON, as it lacks the "geometry" key: